leplatrem/blog.mathieu-leplatre.info/content/pages/about.rst

   micro-services.
 I mainly use Python for my tiny daily hacks.

 Rust
-  I enjoy the expressivity, performance, and versatility of Rust.
-Shiping the same code base on the server, in the browser, or on mobile is just fantastic.
+  I enjoy the expressivity, performance, and versatility of Rust. `Shiping the same code base </leveraging-rust-in-python-and-javascript.html>`_ on the server, in the browser, or on mobile is just fantastic.

 PostgreSQL